limingjie/RESTSimulator/README.md

 - DELETE /profiles/enterprises/{profilename}
   - 200 - Succeed.
   - 404 - Error: Enterprise profile does not exist.
+- All Enterprise/Server/SWSM/Cache Profile and Deployment REST APIs are available.

 ## Compile and Run